Zenmo/zero-web/README.md

 Stedin, Liander and Enexis publish usage data of natural gas and electricity anually.
 This is a small webservice which wraps this data so the frontend can request small parts of the data.

+### Ztor

+This is the base backend built on Ktor framework.
+Like AnyLogic it leans on the Java ecosystem.